XaviFortes/Python-UDP-Flood/README.md

 ```bash
 ./ddos.sh
 ```
-And if you want an auto-update bash script (I don't think it would be too much updated) take the Auto-Install Script and put it inside a .sh file
+And if you want an auto-update bash script (I don't think it would be updated too much) take the Auto-Install Script and put it inside a .sh file

 ### Windows